OctopusDeploy/docs/docs/shared-content/structured-configuration-variables.include.md

 ### Variable Replacement

-Octopus uses Octopus variable names to find which values should be replaced within the target files.
-When navigating the document, if variables are found that match the same file structure, the value in the target file will be replaced with the matching variable.
-With JSON, and YAML, the variable names use a `:` seperated format to match the file structure like `app:port`.
+Octopus uses Octopus variable names to find the structure that should be replaced within the target files.
+When navigating the document, if variables are found that match the same structure, the value in the target file will be replaced with the matching variable value.
+With JSON, and YAML, the variable names use a `:` seperated format to match the file structure such as `app:port`.
 With XML, the Octopus variable name is an XPath.
-Finally, Java Properties don't have a hierarchy and thus will match the properties key on the Octopus variable name.
+Finally, Java Properties don't have a hierarchy and thus will match the properties key on regular Octopus variable names.
 An example for each supported file type can be found in the following table:

 | Format | Input file | Octopus variable name | Octopus variable value | Output file |
 | ------ | ---------- | ---- | ----- | ----------- |